-Could you please share what unique Honestly, I signed up for consideration because I'm a mom that wants a well thought out recreation area for me kids.
-Additionally, I was raised by bring to the group? an environmental engineer and given that this park is going up right next to the river, ensuring that the planning is environmentally sound and isn't going to significantly effect the river or the wildlife.
+Could you please share what unique Honestly, I signed up for consideration because I'm a mom that wants a perspective or lived experience you would well thought out recreation area for me kids.
+Additionally, I was raised by bring to the group? an environmental engineer and given that this park is going up right next arms to the Stock. to the river, ensuring that the planning is environmentally sound and isn't going to significantly effect the river or the wildlife. going to significantly effect the river of the wildine.

-Applicant #2 Why do you want to serve on the CAG?
-I want to ensure land development benefits the local community long- term.
+I want to ensure land development benefits the local community long-term.
 I also want to make sure that the project is in-line with the previously stated vision for this section of Raleigh with protections in place for our waterways and continues to promote the conservation of our great natural spaces.

-Do you represent an organization, N/A neighborhood, or civic group?
+NI/A

+N/A